Skip to main content

 • replayability

-• “Replayability is bad (you're basically doing the same thing over and over again to unlock a couple new boring cut scenes).”
+• “Replayability is bad; you're basically doing the same thing over and over again to unlock a couple of new boring cut scenes.”

-• “The story mode is fantastically done, but the lack of the ability to play as other officers murders the replay value of this game to a more 'one and done' experience.”
+• “The story mode is fantastically done, but the lack of the ability to play as other officers kills the replay value of this game, turning it into a more 'one and done' experience.
+I cannot fathom why they went this route at all when they clearly already made dozens of officers playable—they just don't let you.”

 • “The gameplay is very solid, but the lack of multiple characters kills the variety and replayability you expect from a Dynasty Warriors game.”